miikanissi/miikanissi.com/content/about.md

 building on the knowledge of the past to solve new problems.

 I work as a software engineer at [Tawasta](https://tawasta.fi/en/).
-My work revolves around building open source business solutions for [Odoo](https://www.odoo.com/), enterprise resource planning (ERP) system, using a technology stack of Python, JavaScript, PostgreSQL, XML, and Sass.
+My work revolves around building open source business solutions for [Odoo](https://www.odoo.com/), an enterprise resource planning (ERP) system, using a technology stack of Python, JavaScript, PostgreSQL, XML, and Sass.
 I also automate and improve DevOps processes by employing tools such as Docker, Ansible, and Bash scripting.